-You can join the NVQ/SVQ levels 2 and 3 together with a technical certificate, which are recognized in most European countries and the USA.
 The course takes about four years to complete in general though the course can be completed in a shorter period too.
-In addition to the course, the candidate is also required to work as an apprentice.
+In addition to the certification, the candidate is also required to work as an apprentice.

 Part-time Plumber Training.

-As a plumber, you can start your own freelance service on 24×7 basis.
+As a plumber, you can start your freelance service on a 24 x 7 basis.
 You can even join one of the established companies to find regular work.
 Small plumbing companies keep you busy with the residential jobs.
-Whereas large companies engage you for across-the-board maintenance and repairing works.
+Whereas, large companies engage you for across-the-board maintenance and repairing works.

-If you are working as a trainee or apprentice, you may get jobs with the people you are working for.
-Alternatively, you can apply with your Resume once your training is completed to corporations or big plumbing companies looking for staffs.
+If you are working as a trainee or apprentice, you may get jobs with the people where you are doing training.
+Alternatively, you can apply with your Resume after your practice is over to corporations or big plumbing companies looking for staffs.

 How Much is a Plumber salary?